 While the generic WordPress “Tag Cloud” widget allowed readers a quick overview of Ana(b)log’s most blogged about topics and subjects, Kestas Mindziulis’s “Subscribe Widget” plugin generated a four-pronged subscription model allowing readers to subscribe to the blog via email, Facebook, Twitter, a comments RSS feed or a Feedburner RSS feed (though, as of March 20, 2011, no reader had used Feedburner to subscribe to Ana(b)log compared to 26 via the Facebook fan page and 70 via Twitter).
 Moreover, Ricardo Gonzalez’s “Twitter for WordPress” widget showed the tweets in the sidebar of Ana(b)log’s Twitter feed at http://twitter.com/anablogmusic with links back to the original tweets.

 Two photography based plug-ins also added visual appeal to the otherwise stripped-down Ana(b)log aesthetic.
 The Cincopa video and photo download enabled me to include photo galleries into my posts by uploading pictures directly to Cincopa – thus saving the time and space of having to upload jpeg files to WordPress.
 The Cincopa plugin also transformed the photo galleries into slide shows upon clicking.
-“Defiance, Ohio At 8 Seconds: The Fest, Day 2” is an example of a post that puts Cincopa to good use.
+“Defiance, Ohio At 8 Seconds: The Fest, Day 2” is an example of a post that put Cincopa to good use.